Prajwal9850/Fooder-website-template/README.md

 # Fooder-website-template
-This my first HTML and CSS template
+This my first HTML and CSS template.